 Key to achieving this strategy is the development of an effective and efficient Quality Assurance (QA) policy underpinned by quality teaching, research development, curriculum development, student progression and welfare, focused on the needs of College, the African region and beyond.

-A Quality Assurance system is now being proposed by the Quality Control Unit of the National Accreditation Board and NAPTEX and Institutional Affiliations of Mentoring Institutions based on findings.
+A Quality Assurance system is now being proposed by the Quality Control Unit of the National Accreditation Board and NABPTEX and Institutional Affiliations of Mentoring Institutions based on findings.

 - Quality teaching, learning, research and support services, and continuous improvement are core values.
 Quality assurance and continuous improvement are understood to be the joint responsibility of staff, management, and the collegial and governance bodies of the College.